gracecoswald/human-migration-HIV/README.md

 # HIV-1 variant diversity and international migration

-Analysis code for *"Relationship of migration flows, HIV prevalence differences and time with Root Mean Squared Deviation (RMSD) of HIV-1 variant distributions in pairs of countries."*
+Analysis code for *"Human migration and the global distribution of HIV-1 genetic variants"*

-The analysis links country-level HIV-1 variant distributions, derived from a systematic review, to bilateral migration flow estimates, and models the relationship between migration and variant-distribution similarity.

 ---